MewsSystems/fiscalizations/README.md

 ## ⚙️ Installation

-For the reporting of e-invoices to a specifc authority, install the package that corresponds to that country.
+For the reporting of e-invoices to a specifc authority, install the package that corresponds to that country through NuGet or using the following commands.

 For example, installing the Spanish fiscalization package in order to report invoices to the Spanish authorities (SII).
 ```bash